guardian/cql/README.md

     - ❌ have to consider compatibility if the format changes
     - ✅ sharing queries preserves relative date
     - ✅ nice clear relative dates

+## Representing positive and negative search terms

+How do we represent positive and negative search terms in the lexical grammar?

+1. ❌ As PLUS,STRING,COLON,STRING / MINUS,STRING,COLON,STRING — we'd like to understand the key/value tokens for correct typeahead behaviour at the token level, as this makes correct typeahead behaviour possible even if the syntax for the CFG is invalid
+2. ⚖️ As CHIP_KEY_POSITIVE, CHIP_KEY_NEGATIVE — this permits typeahead at token level, but means we have two token types for chip keys, which everything downstream will need to reason about
+3. ⚖️ Just take the first character of the lexeme, which is guaranteed to be `+|-` — trivial to implement, but it feels icky not to have a token representation; what if the symbols change?
+Every piece of code that makes this assumption will have to change too, without a clear interface to test whether we've caught every case

+Probably 2.